Stockholm Resilience Centre

-Stockholm Resilience Centre has a particular focus on social-ecological resilience, where humans and nature are studied as an integrated whole.
+Its research addresses sustainability challenges such as climate change, biodiversity loss, food systems and global financial markets.
 The centre advises policymakers and industry on ecosystem management and long-term sustainable and equitable development in Europe and elsewhere around the world.

 Organisation

-Stockholm Resilience Centre has approximately 160 staff.
-Line Gordon has been director of the centre since 2018.Johan Rockström was the founding director.
-The centre has many productive and influential researchers In 2024, five centre's researchers (Sarah Cornell, Thomas Elmqvist, Max Troell, Johan Rockström and Carl Folke), were included in the prestigious Clarivate list of the world’s most cited researchers.
+Stockholm Resilience Centre was founded in 2007 with funding from Mistra by Johan Rockström and Carl Folke.
+The centre has approximately 160 staff.
+Line Gordon has been director of the centre since 2018.

+Several researchers affiliated with the centre have been recognised among highly cited researchers.
+In 2025, five of the centre's researchers (Sarah Cornell, Max Troell, Johan Rockström, Garry Peterson, and Carl Folke), were included in the prestigious Clarivate list of the world's most cited researchers.

-The Centre is governed by a board with additional strategic advice provided by two international boards.
-There is a scientific advisory council of leading sustainability researchers to provide advice on scientific development of the Centre, which is led by Elena Bennett from McGill University.
-There is also an international advisory board that provides strategic advice to the Centre in its efforts to have global impact within science, business, policy and practice, currently led by Jim Balsillie.
+Stockholm Resilience Centre is governed by a board.
+It also receives strategic advice from two international advisory bodies.
+The International Scientific Advisory Council (ISAC) provides advice on the scientific development and direction of the centre and is led by Elena Bennett from McGill University.
+The International Advisory Board (IAB) provides strategic advice on the centre's efforts to connect knowledge to action towards global sustainability, particularly in business and policy, and is currently led by Jim Balsillie.

 Research

-Stockholm Resilience Centre consists of six focus areas which concentrate research on specific angles of sustainability science, resilience and social-ecological systems: